aryaneja/film-recommendation-app/README.md

 I am creating this application to collect film recommendations.
 Users will enter their desired films and then I will use backend AWS services to create film recommendations.

 ## What does this application do?

+## What would the architecture of this app look like?

+## Key Bookmarks
 https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/authenticate-react-app-users-cognito-amplify-ui.html

 ---